Canvass Research

 You get the report

-Within 72 hours, you receive a structured intelligence report with your matched surgeons, evidence-cited analysis, risk flags, and consultation prep.
+Within 72 hours, you receive a structured intelligence report with your matched surgeons, evidence-cited analysis, risk flags, and questions to ask your surgeon.
 You make the decision — with the full picture.

 What’s in a Surgeon Intelligence Report